Want the perfect workout program?

 Programming Suggestion: Perform 10-15 reps in each direction as part of your warm-up.

 Like the other backward ab stretches above, the standing lean back stretch moves you through hip extension and spinal extension, which means both the upper and lower regions of the rectus abdominis will be stretched effectively.
-Because when a stretch is painful it negates the benefits.

 Muscles Stretched: Rectus abs